top of page

 -

-Give me a specific example of a time when you had to conform to a policy with which you did not agree.
+Give me a specific example of a time when you had to learn a new skill quickly and how you went about doing so and applying it in your work?

 Anchor 1